fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3Calculation.md

 Another result is a lot more knowledge about how Spirit X3 works.

+It turns out that the definition of the context type can only have two or three template arguments.
+This is defined in x3\support\context.hpp.

+It there are more than three arguments in an attempt to include more than one with<> operator in the parser, then the definition must be split into stages, passing on the previous defintion.

+This is how it is arranged in this example.

 I still need to do some work to get the debug output working properly.

 Back to [Boost Spirit X3 examples](BOOSTSPIRITX3.md)